 Canon 5D photos of Yosemite

-One of my favorite Canon 5D photos of Yosemite from July 2011 was this one of Yosemite Falls and the valley.
-It was a spectacular day with a mild summer breeze and white billowing clouds.
+With my full frame Canon 5D in tow, one of my favorite classic photos of Yosemite from July 2011 was this one of Yosemite Falls and the valley.
+It was a spectacular day with a mild summer breeze and white billowing clouds dancing across the sky..

-Even more special was the fact that I got to enjoy a picnic at this spot with my darling bride and our three wonderful children.
+Even more special was the fact that I got to enjoy a picnic at this spot with my amazing wife and our three wonderful children.

 Yosemite Valley taken July 2011 with Canon 5D camera - Click to see Gallery